Select and Survey ROI

 A regular 2D SI consists of an array of equally spaced points in X and Y. It is represented as a single, rectangle ROI in the survey image.

-Resizing the survey ROI will keep the total number of pixels and hence total acquisition time approximately constant.
-The SI size in pixels as well as the sampling resolution will change automatically when the ROI is resized.
+Resizing the survey ROI will keep the total number of pixels and the total acquisition time constant.
+The SI size in pixels and the sampling resolution will change automatically when the ROI is resized.

 Line Scan

-A 1D SI consisting of an array of equally spaced points along a line.
-It is represented as a single, line ROI in the survey image.
+A 1D SI consists of an array of equally spaced points along a line.
+It is represented as a single-line ROI in the survey image.
 A yellow cross indicates the start position of the scan.
 If the averaging option is enabled, the cross is replaced by a yellow line that indicates the averaging direction and width.

 Multipoint

 A set of point spectra acquired with identical parameters from individual spatial positions collected in a 1D SI data container.
-Each point is represented by a single, numbered point ROI in the survey image.
+A single ROI, a single, numbered point in the survey image, represents each point.
 This number specifies the spectrum position within the SI data container.

 Points are most conveniently added using the SI ROI tool from the floating menu.
 Keeping the Shift key pressed allows multiple points to be added in a series of mouse clicks.
 You can remove individual points by selecting them and pressing the Delete key.
 The remaining points are automatically renumbered.

-Click the Arrange points buttons to arrange the selected set of points or, if none are selected, all points.
-If a rectangular ROI is selected, points are arranged within this area, otherwise, they are arranged over the entire survey image.
+Click the Arrange points buttons to arrange the selected set of points or all points if none are selected.
+If a rectangular ROI is selected, points are arranged within this area; otherwise, they are arranged over the entire survey image.

 Auto arrange points

 Selection of 9 points and destination area (left).
-Randomize positions in the area where each point is given an arbitrary position within the area (right).
+Randomize positions where each point is given an arbitrary position within the area (right).

 Auto arrange points